 Q400 Organ Undergraduate Major.
-Minimum of 4 credit hours the first four semesters and 6 credit hours each subsequent semester (students who have completed 40 credit hours and the senior recital may reduce credit hours to 3).
+Minimum of 4 credit hours the first four semesters and 6 credit hours each subsequent semester (students who have completed 40 credit hours and the senior recital and who wish to continue performance study may reduce credit hours to 3).
 Entrance audition, freshman jury, upper-division examination, junior recital, senior recital.
-I500 Organ

-Masterclass (0 cr.) to be taken concurrently with each semester of Q400.
+I300 Studio Masterclass (0 cr.) and I301 Departmental Masterclass (0 cr.) to be taken concurrently with each semester of Q400.

 Required: Four semesters of keyboard study (2-2-2-2 cr.).
-P100 Piano Elective/Secondary (2 cr.) is required the first 3 semesters.
+P100 Piano Elective/Secondary (2 cr.) is required the first three semesters.
 One semester of Y110 Harpsichord (2 cr.) or two semesters of F300 Piano Accompanying (1 cr.) may substitute for the fourth semester of P100 with permission of the organ department chair and the successful passing of the piano component of the keyboard proficiency administered by the organ faculty.
 The organ component of the keyboard proficiency is satisfied by the successful completion of C401-C404 Sacred Music I-IV.

-- · Music Fundamentals Online or equivalent
+- Music Fundamentals Online or equivalent

 - T132 Musical Skills I (1 cr.)

 - T151 Music Theory and Literature I (3 cr.)

 - T152 Music Theory and Literature II (3 cr.)

 - T231 Musical Skills II (1 cr.)

 - T232 Musical Skills III (1 cr.)

 - T251 Music Theory and Literature III (3 cr.)

 - T252 Music Theory and Literature IV (3 cr.)

 - T331 Musical Skills IV (1 cr.)

 - T351 Music Theory and Literature V (3 cr.)

 - M401 History and Literature of Music I (4 cr.)

 - M402 History and Literature of Music II (4 cr.)

 - Or equivalent honors courses